 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach The Company has not encountered health and safety issues from customers given the services provided consist of software development and other IT solutions.
 It has implemented the necessary health and safety What are the Risk/s Identified? measures during the pandemic through WFH arrangements and protocols for those employees who No identifiable risks in relation to this topic. were required to report personally in the office.
-What are the Opportunity/ies Identified?
+What are the Opportunity/ies Identified? or required to report personally in the office.
 No identifiable opportunities in relation to this topic.